-Function Threshold Power (FTP) is a measure of your ability to maintain a high — but manageable — power output for a somewhat lengthy duration.
-From a physiological perspective, it’s the point at which your lactate production has risen, leveled off, and then closely matches your body’s ability to remove lactate.
+Function Threshold Power (FTP) is a measure of your cycling fitness and ability to maintain a high but manageable power output for a somewhat lengthy duration.
+From a physiological perspective, it’s the cycling power you produce when your lactate production has risen, leveled off, and then closely matches your body’s ability to remove lactate.
 This just barely keeps that lactate flooding at bay.
-In other words, it’s that grey area between the power you can sustain for a very long duration, typically an hour, and the fleeting power you can only tolerate for a couple of minutes.
+In cycling, FTP is that grey area between the power you can sustain for a very long duration, typically an hour, and the fleeting power you can only tolerate for a couple of minutes.

-Functional Threshold power, on a deeper level, is the balance point between energy supply and demand.
+When you are cycling, FTP is the balance point between energy supply and demand.
 Specifically, FTP is the balance between your aerobic and anaerobic energy systems.
-In general, when you are cycling at low intensities, you are using your aerobic system.
+When you are cycling at low intensities, you are using your aerobic system.
 The aerobic system uses oxygen to metabolize fuel to create the needed energy.
 When your aerobic system can meet the energy demands of your muscles, there’s less contribution from your anaerobic energy system.

 Why FTP is Important to Cyclists

-TrainerRoad training plans include regular FTP tests.
+TrainerRoad training plans include regular FTP tests to ensure that every workout is scaled to your fitness level.
 At the beginning of every training block, you’ll complete the Ramp Test to ensure the most effective training.
 Additionally, training plans are designed to increase training stress progressively, thereby providing the stimulus for consistent and lasting fitness gains.
 Structured training is that stimulus, and stimulus paired with adequate recovery is precisely what you need to get faster.